Polished Concrete Floors Explained

 Polished Concrete Floors & Finishing Standards

-- Can the finish be re-furbished with minimal disruption and cost?
+2. Can the finish be re-furbished with minimal disruption and cost?

-- How do I expect my polished concrete flooring to perform?
+3. How do I expect my polished concrete flooring to perform?

-- Do I have the ability to maintain my chosen finish?
+4. Do I have the ability to maintain my chosen finish?

-- What type of environment is it to be, is it new concrete or a refurbishment application?
+5. What type of environment is it to be, is it new concrete or a refurbishment application?

-- Ensure there is a specification clearly detailing the process in its entirety.
+6. Ensure there is a specification clearly detailing the process in its entirety.

-- Clear understanding of maintenance requirements and warranties.
+7. Clear understanding of maintenance requirements and warranties.

-Defining the Quality of Polished Concrete Floors
+Defining the Quality of Polished Concrete Flooring

 What It Is

-There are many benefits mechanical polished concrete floors provide compared to film coat sealers.
-Mechanically refined polished concrete floors is a total grinding and polishing process that utilise purpose designed diamonds bonded in metal and resin compounds.
+There are many benefits mechanically polishing concrete floors offers in contrast to film coat sealers.
+Mechanically refining is a total grinding and polishing process that utilise purpose designed diamonds.
+These diamonds are bonded in metal and resin compounds to achieve specific tasks.

 Truly polished concrete floors are crafted with many refinement steps to achieve ongoing gloss retention.
 Achieving a visually glossy surface can be manipulated by unethical measures in the industry that leave a floor looking fantastic today, though looked aged in a relatively short time.